 - So, Its accessibility through promotional efforts and

 - Its appropriateness to the policies and resources of the company.

-Marketing Segmentation is the way of segment customer on the basis of demographic, psychographic, geography, behaviour.
-While doing it marketer find it difficult to segment customer, because it is possible that we select the customer from demographic of the same need and wants but have a different psychology.
+Marketing Segmentation is the way of segment customers on the basis of demographic, psychographic, geography, behavior.
+While doing it marketer find it difficult to segment customers, because it is possible that we select the customer from a demographic of the same need and wants but have a different psychology.

 It helps many ways to increase sales it target customer on the basis of their past habit as well as bring the repeated customer.

 It helps the business to segment customers.
 By this, business can choose which segment of market it want to serve.

 Yes of course.
 Market segmentation helps insurance business to segment the customer of the same need and wants

 Summary: Market segmentation consists of a group of customers who share a similar set of needs and wants.
 It is important to adjust the market program to recognize..